xrrocha/word-scrambler/README.md

 When a function is a simple one-liner we can define it with an equals sign and do without the curly braces and the `return` statement.
 We can also omit the function's return type if it's patently obvious.
-The above `String.toRegex()` function is better spelled as:
+The above `String.toRegex()` function is more idiomatically spelled as:

 ```kotlin
 fun String.toRegex() =